 The Society has now expanded to welcome scholars working in all fields of French studies from the sixteenth to the eighteenth centuries.
 It offers Research Bursaries to support members’ research projects, and Conference Bursaries for members who are working on a doctoral thesis.

 As well as its journal, the Society has held an international conference every year since 1978, sometimes in conjunction with other French and North American societies.
-Recent conferences have been held in Paris (2012: Paris III, Sorbonne Nouvelle, and Paris VII Diderot), Sidney Sussex College, Cambridge (2013), Durham Castle (2014), the University of St Andrews (2015), and Wadham College, Oxford (2016).
-In 2017 the conference will be returning to Durham Castle, and in 2018 it will be held in Peterhouse, Cambridge.
+Recent conferences have been held in Paris (2012: Paris III, Sorbonne Nouvelle, and Paris VII Diderot), Sidney Sussex College, Cambridge (2013), Durham Castle (2014, 2017), the University of St Andrews (2015), Wadham College, Oxford (2016), Peterhouse Cambridge (2018).
+In 2019 it will be held at St Hilda’s College Oxford.

 For full details of recent and forthcoming events, and of all the Society’s activities, please see under the relevant headings on this website.